yhvictor/bbuhot/docs/dev/developing-flow.md

 ## Create your own branch for developing
 You can either
 * create a branch under yhvictor/bbuhot or
-* fork the project and modify on your forked branch.
+* fork the project and modify on your forked project.

 Example for first approach:
 ```